jon-jacky/Piety/editors/README.md

 Text editors, including a line editor *ed.py* and a display editor *edsel*.

+The display editor *edsel* serves as the programmers' user interface to the Piety system.
+In addition to text editing, it also provides a shell and window manager.
+It comprises a minimal but self-contained Python programming environment.

 There are several editors here, a series of experiments beginning with *ed.py* and culminating in *edsel*.
 We expect to use *edsel* most of the time, but are keeping the intermediate experiments as well.